Crystal growth: Mechanisms of growth

 The interface between a crystal and its vapor can be molecularly sharp at temperatures well below the melting point.
 An ideal crystalline surface grows by the spreading of single layers, or equivalently, by the lateral advance of the growth steps bounding the layers.
 For perceptible growth rates, this mechanism requires a finite driving force (or degree of supercooling) in order to lower the nucleation barrier sufficiently for nucleation to occur by means of thermal fluctuations.
-In the theory of crystal growth from the melt, Burton and Cabrera have distinguished between two major mechanisms:
+In the theory of crystal growth from the melt, Keith Burton and Nicolás Cabrera have distinguished between two major mechanisms:

 Non-uniform lateral growth

 The surface advances by the lateral motion of steps which are one interplanar spacing in height (or some integral multiple thereof).
 An element of surface undergoes no change and does not advance normal to itself except during the passage of a step, and then it advances by the step height.
-It is useful to consider the step as the transition between two adjacent regions of a surface which are parallel to each other and thus identical in configuration — displaced from each other by an integral number of lattice planes.
+It is useful to consider the step as the transition between two adjacent regions of a surface which are parallel to each other and thus identical in configuration—displaced from each other by an integral number of lattice planes.
 Note here the distinct possibility of a step in a diffuse surface, even though the step height would be much smaller than the thickness of the diffuse surface.